clelidm/Spike-GAN/README.md

+This code is forked from epiasini/Spike-GAN.
+It is developing on the maxent part, adapted for student's projects based on generalization of stationary binary data.

 # Spike-GAN

 Tensorflow implementation of Spike-GAN, which allows generating realistic patterns of neural activity whose statistics approximate a given traing dataset ([Molano-Mazon et al. 2018 ICRL2018](https://openreview.net/forum?id=r1VVsebAZ)).